 - Know what tools you use to protect your information: The theft of vital or sensitive business secrets does not always require an extensive or complicated attack.
 Data theft can occur with an employee plugging in a USB thumb drive.
 Using tools that allow oversight on data transfers and logging can identify employees with malicious motives.
 This information is vital for identifying potential insider attacks and preventing sensitive data theft.

 - Think global if you operate in different countries: If your business operates internationally, you need to consider your potential competition and the legal processes that protect your business from intellectual property theft.
-Depending on your operations’ location, different laws may help you know foreign competitors.
+Different laws may help you know foreign competitors depending on your operations’ location.

 Fallacies of IP Theft